 Application for Degree or Certificate

 Degree or certificate candidates are required to file an application for each degree or certificate sought.
-Application forms are available from Enrollment Services.
-Forms must be submitted by these dates:
+Applications may be submitted online via Self-Service.
+Please visit Graduating from San Juan College for more information.

 If the deadlines for filing fall on the weekend, students will have until 4 p.m. the following business day to submit their graduation application.
 If students apply for summer graduation prior to the spring application deadline, their name will appear in the program and publication for spring graduation and they may participate in graduation ceremonies as summer candidates.
 If students apply for summer graduation after the spring application deadline, their name will not appear in the spring graduation program until the following year.